 - SCBS: the Suicide Call Back Service is a 24 hour service that provides free telephone and online counselling to people 15 years and over who are suicidal, are caring for someone who is suicidal, are bereaved by suicide or are a health professional supporting people affected by suicide.
 SCBS provides crisis counselling and up to six further telephone counselling sessions with the same counsellor.
 You can contact the SCBS on 1300 659 467 or on the website at www.suicidecallbackservice.org.au

-- M1 Psychology or Vision Psychology – Emotional Health Check Up: is a free 30 minute face to face consultation with a senior psychologist to help individuals work out their next step.
+- M1 Psychology or Vision Psychology – Emotional Health Check Up: is a free 30 minute face to face consultation with one of our psychologists, aims to help individuals work out their next step.
 M1 Psychology and Vision Psychology provide ongoing therapy and support for individuals and their families who are affected by suicide and other mental health issues.
 M1 Psychology at Loganholme can be contacted on (07) 3067 9120 or at www.m1psychology.com and Vision Psychology at Mt Gravatt can be contacted on 1800 877 924 or at www.visionpsychology.com

 - Headspace: is a National Youth Mental Health Foundation providing early intervention mental health services to young people aged 12 to 25 years.
 Headspace centres are located across Australia and can help with mental health, physical health, alcohol and other drugs, or work and study issues.
 Online and telephone support services are also available 7 days a week.
 Headspace can be contacted online at www.headspace.org.au or by calling your local Headspace centre.